mhmmtucan/itucsdb15/docs/user/index.rst

 given keyword then rather showing a 404 error or not found error, randomly choosen "404" quote will be displayed.

-Belo, there is an example of quote generating quote with keyword.
+Below, there is an example of quote generating quote with keyword.

 |itucsdb1741.png|